SandataRa/My_Portfolio/README.md

-# Data Science Portfolio
+# Data Portfolio
 Hello and welcome on my portfolio.
-You can find here projects I’ve enjoyed making and challenged myself on.
+You can find here projects I’ve enjoyed making and challenged myself on as well as professional use cases I delivered.
 Please, feel free to leave a comment or reach out to me if you like my work or have any suggestions.
 I'll be happy to discuss and learn from you.